Understanding Bipolar Disorder -- Treatment

 - TMS (Transcranial Magnetic Stimulation) is a procedure which involves the use of an electromagnetic coil to create electrical currents and stimulate nerve cells in the mood centers of the brain as a treatment for depression.

 - Light therapy has proved effective as an additional treatment when bipolar disorder has a connection to seasonal affective disorder.
-For those people who usually become depressed in winter, sitting for 20 minutes to 30 minutes a day in front of a special light box with a full-spectrum light can effectively treat their depression.
+For those people who usually become depressed in winter, sitting for 20 minutes to 30 minutes a day in front of a special light box with a full-spectrum light can help treat depression.

-Home Remedies for Bipolar Disorder
+Home Environment and Bipolar Disorder

 If someone you live with has bipolar disorder, maintain a calm environment, particularly when that person is in a manic phase.
 Keep to regular routines for daily activities -- sleeping, eating, and exercise.
 Adequate sleep is very important in preventing the onset of episodes.
 Avoid excessive stimulation.
 Parties, animated conversation, and long periods of watching television or videos can exacerbate manic symptoms.
+Alcohol or illicit drug use can cause or worsen mood symptoms and make prescription medicines work less effectively.

 IMPORTANT!
 Help and Support